Smackcoders/WordPress-CRM-Lead-Capture/Readme.md

 #### Highlights of 1.2.1 ####

-* Currently suppots four CRM to capture or build Leads
+* Currently supports four CRM to capture or build Leads
-	- VTiger CRM
+	- Vtiger CRM
-	- Sugar CRM
+	- SugarCRM
 	- Zoho CRM
-	- Sales force CRM
+	- Salesforce CRM
 * Contact form 7 support added.
-* Can switch to any crm at any time
+* Can switch to any CRM at any time
 * Enable Email alerts for each captured data with details
 * Custom url redirection as specified by post id
 * Forms can be used as post/page and widget
 * Can add one email id apart from default admin if enabled.

-To capture crm contacts [Go pro Now>>](https://www.smackcoders.com/wp-leads-builder-any-crm-pro.html)
+To capture CRM contacts [Go pro Now>>](https://www.smackcoders.com/wp-leads-builder-any-crm-pro.html)

 #### Form Builder ####

-Form builder page is used to build the form with enabled fields and you can fetch the crm fields by clicking the 'Fetch CRM Fields'.
+Form builder page is used to build the form with enabled fields and you can fetch the CRM fields by clicking the 'Fetch CRM Fields'.
 The manage shortcodes page displays the list of shortcodes.
 Click 'Edit' to edit the fields.

 **Two shortcodes types:**